0xSojalSec/HACKING-LLM/README.md

 ## 🐳 Docker Installation

-If you prefer to use Docker, follow these steps to set up and run CyberScraper 2077:
+If you prefer to use Docker, follow these steps to set up and run HACKING-LLM 2077:

 ### Main Branch Docker